TomRadio23/Puget-Sound-Dive-Planning/README.md

 2. Lunar Data: Astronomical Applications Department of the U.S. Naval Observatory
 3. Dive Site Information: Local dive shops

-## Research Questions and Cleaning Procedures
+## Research Questions

-We addressed the following research questions:
+The following research questions were addressed:

 1. How do lunar phases influence underwater currents and tidal conditions at Puget Sound dive sites?
 2. Are there differences in underwater conditions between dive sites?